 Doors protect your home from unwanted intrusion.
 They’ve evolved a lot over the years, getting new security features due to advancements in tech and materials.
 Upgrading your entry door to a new modern door raises the question, does my old door put my home at risk?
 Are older doors less secure?
-This guide has the answer to explaining modern door security and the advancements that make new doors safe to help you determine if your home needs an entry door upgrade.

 Are Modern Doors More Secure?

-In most cases, yes.
-Modern doors are more secure than older ones because of newer advancements in construction, materials, and features that help prevent forced entry.
 Today’s doors are made with more solid door cores, improved locking systems, and tamper resistant door frames.
 Of course, security does not solely depend on how old a door is.
 It also depends on how a door is constructed, how good its locking features are, and how it is installed.

-There are old doors which have been around for a long time serving their purpose as a door, but security have standards that have changed.
+There are old doors which have been around for a long time serving their purpose as a door, but security standards have changed.
 The good thing about having a brand new door is that it will be able to protect you from break ins.

 Why Do These Things Make Doors Secure?

-- Secure Frame and Hinges: Door frames are the most crucial aspect for security.
+Secure frames and hinges are the most crucial aspect for security.
 A security door is only as strong as its frame.
-Strong door frames do a better job at resisting forced entry attacks.
 Newer door frames are built to endure more stress when compared to old frames.
+Even the sturdiest door will not do much if it is not properly installed.
+A strong security door should fit properly into the frame and the lock must align with the strike plate.

 Common Security Weaknesses in Older Doors